tharhtetnyan/LEGO-Color-Sorter-v.1/README.md

 ## Software / control

-Written in Python on the LEGO Mindstorms Education platform, controlling motor and sensor I/O directly on the EV3 brick.
+Written in **EV3 MicroPython**, the official Python environment for LEGO Mindstorms Education, controlling motor and sensor I/O directly on the EV3 brick.

+Color classification uses **thresholded RGB / reflected-light values** from the color sensor — each reading is compared against fixed ranges for the four target colors rather than a lookup table.
+Timing between stages (push → sense → sort) is **fixed-delay**, with each motor action given a set duration before the next stage begins.

 ---